edgepointlearning/edgepointlearning.github.io/collections/_posts/2018-03-14-employee-safety-training-topics.md

 ### 3. Workplace violence prevention

 The Federal Bureau of Investigation estimates that approximately two million people in the U.S. are victims of workplace violence annually, with 80% of all active shooter incidents occurring in the workplace.

+{% asset 'blog/2018/2018-03-14-employee-safety-training-topics02.jpg'
+  alt='74% of domestic violence victims are harassed or attacked at work' class='marginTop marginBot' %}
+{: .wideImage }

 The statistics on domestic violence that seeps into the workplace are sobering as well.
 Women in the workplace are overwhelmingly the target of this type of workplace violence.
 A study of domestic violence survivors found that fully 74% of them were [harassed or attacked in the workplace](https://police.ucsf.edu/system/files/domesticviolenceworkplace.pdf){:target="_blank"}.
 OSHA identifies [homicide as the leading cause of death for women at work](https://thinkprogress.org/why-are-so-many-women-being-murdered-at-work-fb16cec07115/){:target="_blank"}.